-Pepys House Trust
+Pepys House in Brampton

 In 2017 the Pepys House Trust was fortunate in being able to acquire the freehold of the house (now combined with the freehold of the meadow) thanks to generous private loans.
 The trustees are now considering the future of the house and its setting in order to increase public access to the house with a view to its use as a visitor destination and base for Pepysian activities aimed at schools, students, and to raise the funds needed to secure an endowment for the property.